-All light is energy and the energy that light provides fuels destructive chemical reactions that contribute to the deterioration of cultural heritage collections.
-Light also damages bindings, photographic emulsions, and other media, including the inks, dyes, and pigments used in many collection materials.
+All light is energy and the energy that light provides fuels destructive chemical reactions that contribute to the deterioration of collections in libraries, archives, and museums.
+Light also damages bindings, photographic emulsions, and other media, including the inks, dyes, and pigments used in many library and archival materials.

-While all sources of ultraviolet light should be filtered, and the exposure of collections to visible light should be strictly controlled, the guidelines in this leaflet will allow institutions to protect their collections.
+While all sources of ultraviolet light should be filtered, and the exposure of collections to visible light should be strictly controlled, the guidelines in this leaflet will allow institutions to take these factors together and make informed decisions reconciling the needs of their collections and their exhibitions.